Aanangoyal/a3-Aanangoyal-a25/README.md

-# Assignment 2 - Movie Rating Tracker
+# Movie Rating Tracker - Aanan Goyal

-A simple two-tier web application for tracking movie ratings built with HTML, CSS, JavaScript, and Node.js.
+A two-tier web application for tracking movie ratings, built with HTML, CSS, JavaScript, and Node.js.

-## Application Description

-This application allows users to add movies with ratings and view their complete movie database.
-The app automatically categorizes movies based on their ratings and maintains all data in server memory.

-### Features
+## Features

-- Add new movies with title, rating (1-10), and release year
+- Add movies with title, rating (1-10), and release year.
-- Automatic categorization based on rating (derived field)
+- Automatic categorization of movies based on rating:
-- View all movies in a table format
-- Delete movies from the database
-- Responsive design

-### Derived Field Logic
-The application calculates a "category" field for each movie based on its rating:
   - Rating 9-10: "Excellent"
   - Rating 7-8: "Good"
   - Rating 5-6: "Average"
   - Rating 1-4: "Poor"
+- View all movies in a table format.
+- Delete movies from the database.
+- Responsive design for mobile and desktop.

-## Technical Implementation
+## Technical Overview

-### Baseline Requirements Met
+### Server
+- Built with Node.js and Express.
-1. **Server**: Node.js/Express server that maintains a tabular dataset with 4 fields (title, rating, year, category)
+- Maintains a dataset with fields: title, rating, year, and category.
-2. **Results functionality**: `/results` page shows entire dataset in a table
-3. **Form/Entry functionality**: Form to add movies, buttons to delete movies
-4. **Server Logic**: Automatic calculation of category field based on rating
-5. **Derived field**: Category is computed from the rating field before storing
+- RESTful API for CRUD operations.
+- Automatically calculates the "category" field based on the rating.

-### HTML Requirements
+### Front-End
-- ✅ HTML Forms with text inputs, number inputs, and submit button
+- HTML5 forms for adding movies.
-- ✅ Results page displaying all data in a table format
+- Results page displays all movies in a table.
-- ✅ All pages validate as proper HTML5
-- ✅ Multiple pages accessible from homepage via navigation

-### CSS Requirements
-- ✅ Element selectors (body, header, table, etc.)
-- ✅ ID selectors (#movieForm, #movieList, etc.)
-- ✅ Class selectors (.container, .form-group, .movie-item, etc.)
-- ✅ Flexbox layout for main content areas
-- ✅ Google Fonts (Roboto) used throughout
-- ✅ External stylesheet (styles.css)

-### JavaScript Requirements
-- ✅ Front-end JavaScript for fetching data from server
-- ✅ Form submission handling
-- ✅ Dynamic DOM manipulation
+- Dynamic DOM manipulation using JavaScript.

-### Node.js Requirements
-- ✅ Express HTTP server serving files and handling API requests
-- ✅ Server-side calculation of derived fields
-- ✅ RESTful API endpoints for CRUD operations
+- Responsive design using Flexbox and Google Fonts.

 ## File Structure
 ```